Some of my thoughts

 "I am running for office as a fiscally conservative populist Republican who is moderate on social issues.
 My goal is to work towards restoring America’s trust in our government.
 Our government needs to serve its people, be accountable to them, preserve the states’ rights, and obey our laws and regulations.
 Our constitutional republic was not established as a monarchy and we cannot continue to operate as one.
 The government should be working on behalf of the people and not just for special interests.
-Promises which have been made need to be kept; and lies, abuses, and crimes need to be investigated and exposed.
+Promises which have been made need to be kept; and corruption, lies, abuses, and crimes need to be investigated and exposed.

 What is the single biggest issue facing the winning candidate?

 I have had a strong interest in politics and government my entire life.
 I have dedicated my life to helping others and living every day with the virtues of honesty, integrity, and hard work.
-Public service is my passion and I would love to serve this district and our country.
+Public service is my passion and I would love to serve this state and our country.